Identity document in healthcare

 Patient card or hospital card

-Hospitals may use a patient card with a photo, so you will not have to show your identity document at every visit.
+Hospitals may use a patient card with a photo, so you do not need to show your ID during every (follow-up) consultation.
 This is also called a hospital card.
 Having such a card is not mandatory.
 Do you not want a hospital card with your photo on it?
 Then you are allowed to refuse this.
-The hospital is obliged to inform you properly about this.
+The hospital is obliged to inform you properly about this, as well as explain to you clearly when and how you will need be able to show your ID.

 For healthcare providers: no copy ID to CIZ

 Do you, as a care provider, apply to the Care Needs Assessment Centre (CIZ) for an indication for a patient?
-Then the CIZ is required by law to establish the identity of the applicant (your patient) on the basis of a valid identity document.
+In that case, you are obliged to provide the CIZ with your BSN under the Processing of Personal Data in Healthcare (Additional Provisions) Act (Wabvpz in Dutch).